Post-Bachelor's Teacher Licensure

 - Secondary Education (Grades 6–12)

 - K-12 Education (Art, Spanish, Music, or Physical Education)

 Individually Designed Program

-As soon as you’re admitted, you’ll work with a School of Education advisor to plan the appropriate course and clinical experience sequence so you can complete the essential requirements for your desired teacher certification/licensure in Illinois.
+As soon as you’re admitted, you’ll work with a School of Education advisor to plan the appropriate course and clinical experience sequence so you can complete the essential requirements for your desired teaching license in Illinois.
 Your program will include teacher preparation courses as well as any requirements you need to complete your desired endorsement, concentration, or academic content area (depending on your undergraduate major and chosen teaching certificate/license).

-Most TC candidates are eligible for certification/licensure and may assume their first teaching position in less than two years.
+Most candidates are eligible for licensure and may assume their first teaching position in less than two years.
 On average, candidates complete coursework in 18 to 24 months part-time and 12 to 18 months full-time.

-Learn more about the program requirements for teacher certification/licensure at North Park University.
+Learn more about the program requirements for teacher licensure at North Park University.

 Convenient Class Times and Location

-You can start the teacher certification program in either August or January of any year.
+You can start the teacher licensure program in either August or January of any year.
 After you begin, you'll be able to choose from day and evening courses in the fall, spring, and summer terms.
 All are offered on North Park’s main Chicago campus, and are seven to eight weeks long.
 Daytime classes usually meet twice weekly and evening classes meet once per week.

 Admissions Requirements and Process

-All teachers in Illinois have the same requirements for certification, whether they come to the profession as undergraduate or graduate students.
+All teachers in Illinois have the same requirements for licensure, whether they come to the profession as undergraduate or graduate students.
 This includes a passing score on the Test of Academic Proficiency (TAP) (formerly known as the Basic Skills Test) before starting their teacher preparation coursework.
-This passing score is required for admission to the TC program.
+This passing score is required for admission to the post-bachelor's program.
 Please visit the Illinois Licensure Testing System for more information about the TAP.

-Request more information or start the application process for post-bachelor’s teacher certification/licensure in the School of Education.
+Request more information or start the application process for post-bachelor’s teacher licensure in the School of Education.